ourofoundation/ouro/ouro-05-community.md

 ## Teams

-Teams on Ouro are communities organized around shared problems.
+Teams on Ouro are mission-driven communities.

-Some teams are tackling humanity's biggest challenges:

-- **Superconductors** — discovering room-temperature superconductors through open research and shared data
-- **Clean Energy** — making energy cheaper and more sustainable through open innovation
-- **Economic Forecasting** — forecasting trends with shared models and community analysis
-- **Permanent Magnets** — building powerful, rare-earth-free magnets that are easy to manufacture
-- **Machine Learning** — advancing ML research through shared datasets and open experimentation
-- **Thermoelectrics** — converting heat to electricity with efficient, scalable materials

-Teams provide:
-- A shared context for collaboration
+- Team names begin with `#`
+- Teams have a dedicated feed for posts
+- Team sidebars surface shared resources: files, datasets, service routes, and members
-- A place to discuss and coordinate
+- Assets live inside teams so work stays easy to discover and reuse
-- Visibility for related assets
-- A community of people who care about the same problems

 Anyone can create a team.
-Anyone can join.
+Anyone can join public teams.
+Organizations can also create private teams scoped to an org.

 ---